 Minor spoilers ahead.
-It only takes about five minutes into the season 2 premiere of Netflix’s Cheer to realise that this is going to be a very different season.
+It only takes about five minutes into the season 2 premiere of Netflix’s Cheer to realize that this is going to be a very different season.
 When we last saw the Navarro College Bulldogs from Corsicana, Texas, they’d just won the 2019 Cheerleading Nationals (their 14th title), and everyone was thriving.
 But in the time since the January 2020 premiere, a lot has changed, both within the world of cheerleading and the world at large.
-We’ve gone through two (almost three) years of a pandemic, and the team is dealing with the repercussions of both shutdowns (Daytona was cancelled just weeks out), as well as coming to terms with the sex crime charges filed against fan favourite Jerry Harris.
+We’ve gone through two (almost three) years of a pandemic, and the team is dealing with the repercussions of both shutdowns (Daytona was canceled just weeks out), as well as coming to terms with the sex crime charges filed against fan favorite Jerry Harris.

 “It’s been a very difficult year.
 We’ve had a rollercoaster.
 A lot of great opportunities and a lot of awful times,” says the team’s prolific coach, Monica Aldama, in the first episode.
 “I keep putting one foot in front of the other, every single day,” she later says.